-The Life Insurance and Wealth Management has put together the first instalment of their China Series.
-This article is an introduction to the series, highlighting the economic environment in China and some implications for the future.
+The Life Insurance and Wealth Management Sub-Committee has put together the first instalment of their China Series.
+This article introduces the series, highlighting the economic environment in China and some implications for the future.

 Since China joined the WTO in 2001, and opened up its economy, it has experienced strong growth over the last decade.
 China’s GDP is now the second largest in the world, and it is anticipated to grow at a rate between 6 - 7% over the next 5 – 10 years.
 It has become one of the most influential markets in the world.

 The fast growing economy also breeds a large financial market.
 Currently, the Chinese listed equity market is the second largest in the world, and it is anticipated to grow much bigger in the future.
 Across the global exchanges, there are more than 4,000 Chinese listed companies.
 The breadth and depth of this market presents a great investment opportunity.

 In China, the company needs to be approved by the regulator before it starts its IPO process.
 Every year there are about 600 companies in the pipeline who are waiting to be approved and listed on the onshore ‘A share market’.
 This suggests the investment universe is still transitioning to be bigger and broader.

 As of today, China’s onshore equity market is not part of the MSCI global index, however the index provider is close to making the decision regarding inclusion of China A stocks.
 At full inclusion, China represents about 40 - 50% of the EM index, which could represent 6 - 10% of the ACWI index.
 The potential flow into Chinese onshore equities could be material.

 Apart from its sheer size, the China onshore market is probably the most inefficient market ever seen in the global capital market.
 A few forces are behind this phenomenon.